 A Local Approach to Better Healthcare

-Peak Health Alliance’s mission is to provide access to comprehensive, more affordable health insurance for employers, families, and individuals in rural Colorado.
+Peak Health Alliance’s mission is to provide access to comprehensive and affordable health insurance for individuals, families, and employers in rural Colorado.
+We are proud that thousands of Coloradans save money on health insurance as a result of our work.

 Background

-- Peak Health Alliance is funded by a member access fee that is included in premiums, and by grants from generous benefactors.
+• Peak Health Alliance is funded by a member access fee that is included in premiums, and through grants from generous benefactors.

 How Peak Works

-By analyzing local claims data, Peak identifies what residents in a community are paying for care.
-That analysis is a starting point for negotiation with hospitals, other health care providers, and carriers.
-We then negotiate and design ACA-compliant plans based on each community’s needs.
+By analyzing local claims data in each county, Peak identifies what residents are paying for care.
+That analysis is a starting point for negotiation with hospitals, physicians, other health care providers, and insurance carriers.
+We then negotiate and design plans that are compliant with the ACA (the Affordable Care Act) based on each community’s needs.

-By law, Peak Health Alliance is not allowed to bear risk, so we partner with insurance carriers to offer our plans in the regions we serve.
-For self-insured employer groups, Peak Health Alliance offers access to its negotiated rates directly to the employer’s chosen third-party administrator (TPA).
+By law, Peak Health Alliance is not allowed to bear risk, so we partner with an insurance carrier, Elevate Health Plan administered by Denver Health Medical Plans to offer our plans in the regions we serve.
+For self-insured employer groups, Peak Health Alliance offers access to its negotiated rates directly to the employer’s chosen third-party administrator.

 Building Success with Local Leadership